KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 *The above code is an excerpt from openxr/openxr.h*

-``XrCompositionLayerBaseHeader`` is the base structure from which all other ``XrCompositionLayer...`` types extend.
+:openxr_ref:`XrCompositionLayerBaseHeader` is the base structure from which all other ``XrCompositionLayer...`` types extend.
 They describe the type of layer to be composited along with the relevant information.
-If we have rendered any graphics within this frame, we cast the memory address our ``XrCompositionLayer...`` structure to an ``XrCompositionLayerBaseHeader *`` and push it into ``std::vector<XrCompositionLayerBaseHeader *>``, all of these variables are found within our ``RenderLayerInfo`` struct.
-These will be assigned in our ``XrFrameEndInfo`` structure.
+If we have rendered any graphics within this frame, we cast the memory address our ``XrCompositionLayer...`` structure to an :openxr_ref:`XrCompositionLayerBaseHeader` pointer and push it into ``std::vector<XrCompositionLayerBaseHeader *>``, all of these variables are found within our ``RenderLayerInfo`` struct.
+These will be assigned in our :openxr_ref:`XrFrameEndInfo` structure.

 .. literalinclude:: ../build/_deps/openxr-build/include/openxr/openxr.h
 	:language: cpp